jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Covert Possession is when the spirit hides in the body of the possessed, riding it like a hitchhiker.
 The victim retains complete control over his body and remains completely unaware of his possession, unless the spirit chooses to inform him of its presence.
-Some spirits take over the victim’s body at night when they are sleeping, thus keeping their existence secret – save for inevitable physical exhaustion and fleeting nightmares.
+Some spirits take over the victim's body at night when they are sleeping, thus keeping their existence secret – save for inevitable physical exhaustion and fleeting nightmares.
 Another example of covert possession is a curse or disease spirit which infects that creature with some form of debilitation.
 No manner of magic or healing will stop the effects until the spirit responsible is somehow cast out.

-Detecting a covert possession requires a successful Opposed Test of the investigator’s Perception (if viewed magically) or Spirit Walking skill versus the spirit’s Stealth skill.
+Detecting a covert possession requires a successful Opposed Test of the investigator's Perception (if viewed magically) or Spirit Walking skill versus the spirit's Stealth skill.

 No creature can ever purge itself of a possessing entity.
 They may only be exorcised by a separate individual defeating the possessor in Spirit Combat, or by successfully casting a specific type of